 Four factors attracting Singaporean companies to Batam

-Batam is a one-hour ferry ride away from Singapore.
-The ferry runs on a regular schedule, with trips every hour from morning to night and tickets are affordable at about S$50 for a return trip.
+1. Location Batam is a one-hour ferry ride away from Singapore.
+The ferry runs on a regular schedule, with trips S$50 to S$70 from morning to night and tickets are affordable at about S$50 for a return trip.

-Batam offers companies access to a large labour market.
-Indonesia’s working population is young and productive – the country’s median age is 29 and 60 per cent of the population is below 40 years old
+2. Labour availability Batam offers companies access to a large labour market.
+Indonesia’s working population is young and productive – the country’s median age is 29 and 60 per cent of the population is below 40 years old.

 Companies in Batam are also allowed to be foreign-owned and foreigners can buy and own houses regardless of whether they are working in Batam.
-A 1,000-square metre factory on a 2,000-square metre land costs US$400,000, including the cost of acquiring land.
 Some industrial estates even offer a complete package including permits and licences plus labour recruitment and housing for companies keen to enter the region.

 Increased infrastructure development to support foreign investment